This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Lubriderm claims they do not conduct animal testing, “except in situations where governments or laws require it.”

-In the US, EU, Canada and in most parts of the world, do not require companies to test the safety or quality of their products on animals.
-Lubriderm is unfortunately conducting business in some parts of the world (possibly Mainland China, where animal testing is required by law for all imported cosmetics) or in certain situations that are requiring them to test on animals.
+In the US, the EU, Canada, and most parts of the world do not require companies to test the safety of their products on animals.
+Lubriderm is, unfortunately, conducting business in some parts of the world (maybe mainland China, where animal testing is required by law for most imported cosmetics) or in certain cases that require them to test on animals.

-There is very limited public information about Lubriderm’s animal testing policy but because of their statement that Lubriderm products are tested on animals when the government or laws require it, is enough for us to classify Lubriderm as a brand that DOES test on animals and is NOT cruelty-free.
+There is very limited available information about Lubriderm’s animal testing policy but because of their statement that Lubriderm products are tested on animals when the government or laws require it, is enough for us to classify Lubriderm as a brand that is not cruelty-free.

 Cruelty-Free Alternatives to Lubriderm